otacke/h5p-user-score/readme.txt

 == Description ==

+*PLEASE NOTE: H5P IS A REGISTERED TRADEMARK OF JOUBEL.
+THIS PLUGIN WAS NEITHER CREATED BY JOUBEL NOR IS IT ENDORSED BY THEM.*

+*PLEASE NOTE: THIS PLUGIN IS THE RESULT OF A UNIVERSITY PROJECT WITH SPECIFIC REQUIREMENTS AND NOT IN ACTIVE DEVELOPMENT.
+WHILE OLIVER TACKE IS THE DEVELOPER, HE'S MERELY THE CONTRACTOR AND NOT SUPPOSED TO DEAL WITH BUG REPORTS OR ACCEPT FEATURE REQUESTS OR PULL REQUESTS.
+PLEASE DON'T BOTHER HIM.*

-Use WordPress scortcodes to be replaced by the item you're interested in:
+Use WordPress shortcodes to be replaced by the item you're interested in:

 === Current user's score for a content type === `[h5pScore value="score" id="5"]`